reach4help/reach4help/web-client/CONTRIBUTING.md

-# Contributing to COVID Aid
+# Contributing to web-client for Reach4Help

 🎉🚀🙌🏻 First off, thanks for taking the time to contribute! 🙌🏻🚀🎉